rusk2ua/nyqp-dashboard/README.md

 ## Data Sources

-The dashboard was built from the official log-checking output files in the `/results` directory:
+Raw log-checking output files are maintained in a private companion repository.
+The docs/js/data.js file contains the processed data used by this dashboard.

 - `ny-qso-party-2025.txt` — Contest summary statistics
 - `ny-qso-party-2025.line_scores.txt` — Per-station scores and categories